The New Covenant: Physical, Spiritual, or Both in Nature?

 Here we understand the clear delineation between the physical and the spiritual as it should be in the life of the believer.

 We are reminded in the passage above that our physical vision and our aural hearing are useless in the detection of what God has prepared for believers.
 However, too many Christians fail to read and comprehend the verse that follows.

-So, if you are one of the Christians who have concluded that you cannot learn any more about God, take note, the Spirit lives within you and has available to you everything to know about God.
-Only believers have “eyes” to see beyond the natural to the spiritual.
+So, if you are one of the Christians who have concluded that you cannot learn any more about God, take note, the Spirit of God lives within you and has available to you everything to know about God.
+Only believers have the “eyes” to see beyond the natural to the spiritual.